November & December

-Due to popular demand, WOW (Word Obsessed Writers) Club begins on Thursday, September 22nd 5-6:30 pm.
-Drop into the Story/Craft corner at the 2nd floor Junior Department or register online at Danbury Library Events.
-We will meet on the fourth Thursday of each month all year round.
+The Teen Writers Club will meet on Thursday, November 17th from 5-6:30pm.
+Drop into the Story/Craft corner on the 2nd floor Junior Department or register online at Danbury Library Events.
+We will meet on the fourth Thursday of each month.
+Authors Jessica Haight & Stephanie Robinson will do a presentation on collaborative publishing.

 Looking for Book Trailers